just-the-docs/just-the-docs/docs/addQuestion/makingAQuestion.md

 ## 2. Setting up your question

-  Click on "Untitled Question" to enter your question.
+  Click on `Untitled Question` to enter your question.
 For example, "What is your favourite ice-cream flavour?"

   ![Question](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/addingQuestions/2_Question.png?raw=true)

 ### Selecting types of questions

   There are many different types of question that can be asked.
 The default type of question is set to multiple choice.
-To change the question type, click on "Multiple choice".
+To change the question type, click on `Multiple choice`.
 A menu with question types will appear.
 Click on option you want.
 For more information on question types, go to the "Type Of Questions" subsection.

   ![Types of Questions](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/addingQuestions/2_TypesOfQuestions.png?raw=true)

 ### Mandatory questions

   Questions can either be optional, or required.
 By default, the questions are set to be optional.
-You can set a question to be required by clicking on the sliding toggle beside the "Required" on the bottom right of your question.
+You can set a question to be required by clicking on the sliding toggle beside the `Required` on the bottom right of your question.

   ![Types of Questions](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/addingQuestions/2_requiredQuestion.png?raw=true)